RmigD/festinaepaper/README.md

 - Provide your api key for Pushbullet in file /examples/get_weather.py - I believe this needs fixing, but it has worked in the past.
 - Cross fingers
 - Run /examples/getweathertoscreen.sh

+notes:
+- pushbullet code is a mess.
+There are leftovers of two different ways of triggering the push.
+I forgot which one is the most finished.
+- Some icons aren't coherent with the rest (different thickness), even if they are the same font
+- Last two lines give the extended forecast.
+For some reason, the two last letters in each line aren't rendered.
+I don't think it's the code, but it might be the code.
+Or the way the screen renders the text.
+I don't know and I don't care.